Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Conclusions

-This works provides a preliminary overview of which types of astrophysical systems are most promising for future space-based observatories, carefully accounting for the stochastic noise of astrophysical origin.
-Despite the significant impact of the latter on $\mu$Ares’s sensitivity, this mission proposal would open a unique window for multi-messenger astrophysics.
+This work provides a preliminary overview of which types of astrophysical systems are most promising for future space-based observatories, carefully accounting for the stochastic noise of astrophysical origin.
+Despite the significant impact of the latter on $\mu$Ares’s sensitivity, this mission proposal would open a unique window for multimessenger astrophysics.
 Unlike the other missions, which are limited to the detection of merging MBHBs, $\mu$Ares can observe these binaries during their inspiral phase, in a regime with an enhanced chance of EM emission.
-In addition, it detects the same merging systems observed by the other missions, but at an earlier stage : this would enable longer observations of the signal and an accurate sky localization well ahead the merger, essential for joint GW and EM studies.
+In addition, it detects the same merging systems observed by the other missions, but at an earlier stage: this would enable longer observations of the signal and an accurate sky localization well ahead the merger, essential for joint GW and EM studies.
 Conversely, the main strength of a GW interferometer operating in the deci-Hz band lies in its ability to probe sources out to high redshift.
 One of the targets of DO are MBHBs at $z \sim 15-20$, predicted by the LS model for MBH formation and evolution.
-DO is also able to extend the redshift horizon of SOBBHs and EMRIs up to $z \approx 10$ and $z \approx 4.5$ respectively, based on our synthetic catalogs.
+DO is also able to extend the redshift horizon of SOBBHs and EMRIs up to $z \approx 10$ and $z \approx 4.5$, respectively, based on our synthetic catalogs.
 Finally, since this mission design is the least affected by astrophysical backgrounds, it could provide a clearer view of stochastic GWBs of cosmological origin.
 Some of these scientific cases are also relevant for AMIGO, although to a lesser extent, since its sensitivity is limited by the foreground produced by both Galactic and extragalactic DWDs.
-Future extensions of this study should include a more accurate calculation for the subtraction of loudest sources: the contribution from possible imperfect removal has to be taken into consideration to have a correct evaluation of the capability of the detectors in cleaning the foreground signal.
-In addition, our analysis does not account for the possible subtraction of the Galactic foreground due to its anisotropic modulation, which traces the spatial distribution of the Milky Way.
-Bayesian methods for spectral separability of anisotropic and isotropic GWBs are currently being investigated in the context of LISA \cite{Criswell_2025}, in order to distinguish the contributions of different astrophysical populations and potentially measure a cosmological background.